Concordium/concordium-base/smart-contracts/docs/src/guides/unit-test-contract.rst

 ======================

-Compiling the tests to machine code is sufficient for most cases, but it is also possible to compile the tests to Wasm and run them using an interpreter.
+Compiling the tests to machine code is sufficient for most cases, but it is also possible to compile the tests to Wasm and run them using the exact intepreter that is used by the nodes.
 This makes the test environment closer to the run environment on chain and could in some cases catch more bugs.